anashalb/azure-python/README.md

 # Image Variants

-The `azure-python` images depend on the running version of Python,

-# `azure-python3.6:<version>`
+# `azure-python:latest`

-This is the defacto image.
+This is the defacto image, running the latest Python version and the latest azure-python release.
 If you are unsure about what your needs are, you probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

+# `azure-python:<python-version>-<version>`

+The `azure-python` images depend on the running version of Python, as well as the release version of this image.
+For example, to run the image with Python 3.6 and release 1.0, pull anashalb.azure-python:3.6-1.0